INTRODUCTORY LEVEL COURSE

 Lesson 5.

-Try the A Aeolian version over the E Major in ‘House Of The Rising Sun’ by The Animals.
+The A Aeolian version suits the E Major in ‘House Of The Rising Sun’ by The Animals.

 The C Ionian version suits the E Major in the chorus of ‘Space Oddity’ by David Bowie.

-The C Lydian version suits the E Major in the intro of ‘Lola’ by The Kinks.
+The C Lydian version suits the E Major in the chorus of ‘I Am The Walrus’ by The Beatles.

 Lesson 6.

-These Scale Diagrams appear similar to conventional Major Modes but are not recommended for commencing Major Chords at first in this new method.
+These Scale Diagrams are the same as conventional Major Modes but using this new method, are not recommended at first for a commencing Major chord of a piece.

 Lesson 7.

-FInally, this is another approach if a piece commences with a very special Major Chord.
+FInally, another approach if a piece commences with a ‘very special’ Major chord.

-A guitar player will often play the lead solo using the Blues Pentatonic Scale with string Bends to correct the wrong sounding Notes (but it may sound out of tune with a singer).
+Guitar players will often play a lead solo with the Blues Pentatonic scale using string Bends to correct the wrong sounding Notes (but can sound out of tune along with a singer).

-SEE HERE the Blues Box Pentatonic Scale in A Major with an arrow showing the Bend.
+SEE HERE the Blues Box Pentatonic scale in A Major with an arrow showing the Bend.
+It is common for Blues Music that starts with an A7 chord but often suits Power Chords too.

 Try playing it over solo section at end of ‘La Grange’ by ZZ Top.

-FURTHER LEARNING can be achieved by seeing and hearing videos of these Scales available with paid MEMBERSHIP of USD$20 after Sign Up and also includes downloadable Scales Sheets.
+FURTHER LEARNING can be achieved with videos of these scales available with paid MEMBERSHIP of USD$15 after Sign Up and also includes downloadable Scales Sheets.

 Private Online Lessons and coaching for songwriting available also.

-Scale Demonstration video and Backing Track video for more effective practice.
+Here are examples of a Scale Demonstration video and Backing Track video for practice.

 Box Pentatonic for A Minor and C Major (relative)